-The UEFA Regions' Cup brings together the best amateur teams in the continent, and is being contested for a ninth time in 2014/15.
+The UEFA Regions' Cup brings together the best amateur teams in the continent.

 A tournament for amateur sides was first suggested by the UEFA Amateur Committee in February 1965, and was approved by the UEFA Executive committee and launched the same year as the UEFA Amateur Cup.
 However, due to the difficulty in defining what constituted an amateur player, only 12 of the 33 UEFA nations of the time submitted teams.

 The original tournament remit insisted that only associations with a professional or non-amateur top division could enter the competition.
 Thus, the former Eastern Bloc countries – where top sportsmen were still classed as amateurs – and Scandinavian nations, whose top divisions were still amateur, were excluded.

 Undeterred, the 12 teams involved played each other home and away in four three-team qualifying groups between February and December 1966 leading to a four-team final tournament in Palma de Mallorca, Spain, with Austria beating their Scottish counterparts 2-1 on 18 June 1967 to take the title.

 Spain triumphed at the second Amateur Cup finals in Forte dei Marmi, Italy, in 1970, while the 1974 final was to prove – literally – a non-event, as West Germany and Yugoslavia agreed to share the title rather than play a final.

 Yugoslavia would go on to take sole command of the title, winning the 1978 edition in Greece.
 With only ten nations having entered the qualifiers; that was to prove the last final until the newly-formed UEFA Committee for Amateur Football decided to resurrect the idea of a continental amateur competition in 1996.
 This time, with no more Eastern Bloc or Scandinavian problems, the tournament has proved much more successful.